wrandtkeflvc/fl_islandora_forms/inDevelopment/README.txt

 accessConditionFormWithRightsstatements_org_AndCreativeCommons_URIasValue_displayLabel.xml

 Just the accessCondition fields and the bare minimum of required fields.
 This stores the URI for RightsStatements.org or for Creative Commons as the value of the accessCondition element and uses a displayLabel attribute to separate off RightsStatements.org values and Creative Commons values from uncontrolled values.
+Changes needed:  The "use and reproduction" and displayLabel fields are shown to users.
+Those should be hidden to make the form visually shorter.
+Users can't change those values, so no need to see them (or they should see them in an intentional way like a caption or title or something similar).

 FullMODS_accessConditionWithURIasValueAndDisplayLabel.xml

 The Full MODS form with RightsStatements.org and Creative Commons added.
+Installed on all test sites July 24, 2018.

+MODSsimpleEntry_accessConditionWithURIasValueAndDisplayLabel.xml

+The MODS Simple Entry form with RightsStatements.org and Creative Commons added.
+Installed on all test sites July 24, 2018.

 FullMODS_fixingPURLtoNotAPURLflipOnOpen.xml